-Cash outflow from investing activities was \$8,533,982 for the year ended September 30, 2020 compared to \$11,071,081 for the year ended September 30, 2019.
-The cash outflows are primarily from expenditures on exploration and evaluation assets in the current and prior year.
+Cash inflow from investing activities was \$10,308,302 for the year ended September 30, 2021 compared to cash outflows of \$8,533,982 for the year ended September 30, 2020.
+The cash inflows in the current year are primarily the result of the \$16,198,751 Osisko Partnership less the cash outflows for the current year, and cash outflows in the previous year are primarily from expenditures on exploration and evaluation assets.